catamphetamine/libphonenumber-js/README.md

 ### getExtPrefix(country: string): string

-Returns phone number extension prefix for a given [country](#country-code).
+Returns phone number extension prefix for a given [country code](#country-code).
 If no custom ext prefix is defined for a `country` then the default `" ext. "` prefix is returned.

 ```js
 getExtPrefix('US') === ' ext. '